act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-content-e7cc2b.md

 #### Passed Example 1

-This is a link that is a descendant of a paragraph element, and therefore in an inline block of content.
-An icon is added to distinguish it as a link.
+This link, that is a descendant of a paragraph element, has an icon that makes it distinguishable as a link.

 ```html
 <style>